-Compumedics research and development (R&D) investment was slightly lower than the prior year at approximately 11% of sales for the 2022 financial year, compared to 12% for the 2021 financial year, which remains about twice the industry standard.
+Compumedics research and development (R&D) investment was higher than the prior year at approximately 13% of sales for the 2023 financial year, compared to 11% for the 2022 financial year, which remains about twice the industry standard.
+This reflects the increased activities related to the Somfit and MEG step-out growth opportunities.
 Consequently, the Group has retained its technological leadership, with a strong pipeline of new and exciting upcoming product releases and upgrades.

-In order to ensure the Group operates as efficiently as possible a number of existing projects have concluded and new projects commenced during the financial year.
-These include reviewing production location for its new range of products being released over the next 12 months.
+To ensure the Group operates as efficiently as possible a number of existing projects have concluded and new projects commenced during the financial year.
+These include the commissioning of a new surface mount line in Melbourne that will manufacture circuit boards for our new generation medical devices.